How to Save Money Your First Year Living in Thailand

 Most apartment buildings in Thailand also come with free basic cable, so you will usually get the BBC, an Australian channel, a movie channel and a couple of other non-Thai channels, as well as the gamut of Thai fare.
 Why pay extra if you don’t have to, especially as there is so much to see and do in Thailand, you won’t be home much anyway.

-Be Careful on ATM Fees – One of the biggest wasters of money in Thailand are the expensive Thai international ATM fees, as Thai banks now charge 180 baht or more than $6 per withdrawal if you withdraw money from your account bank home (withdrawals from a Thai bank account are either free or less than 10 cents a withdrawal).
+Be Careful on ATM Fees – One of the biggest wasters of money in Thailand are the expensive Thai international ATM fees, as Thai banks now charge 200 baht or almost $6 per withdrawal if you withdraw money from your account bank home (withdrawals from a Thai bank account are either free or less than 10 cents a withdrawal).

 Make sure you only use ATMs at banks that allow large withdrawals so you only need to do one or two withdrawals a month from your bank account in your home country (Bangkok Bank allows 25,000 baht per withdrawal).
 Otherwise, if you start withdrawing money at just a couple of hundred dollars a time, you could easily spend $30 a month or more on ATM fees.